littletof/prettyBenching/README.md

 If you want, you can have different columns in each group, if you define them in the groups `columns` array.

-### As github action
+### As a Github Action

-Use this as a github action, eg. comment benchmark results on PRs.
+Use this in a github action, eg. comment benchmark results on PRs.

-You can see an example Github Action for this here, and see the generated comments here.
+You can see an example Github Action for this [here](https://github.com/littletof/prettyBenching/blob/master/docs/prettyBenchmarkDown/pr_benchmark.yml) or see it in use in a showcase [repo](https://github.com/littletof/pretty-benching-action/pull/2).

 # Roadmap